AliyunContainerService/secrets-store-csi-driver-provider-alibaba-cloud/README.md

 kind: Secret
 metadata:
   name: alibaba-credentials
-  namespace: kube-system
+  namespace: <namespace>
 type: Opaque
 ```

-**oidcproviderarn **: specify the cluster's OIDC provider ARN, you can obtain the value in [RAM SSO](https://ram.console.aliyun.com/providers) console, then find the target provider ARN in the `OIDC` tab.
+**oidcproviderarn**: specify the cluster's OIDC provider ARN, you can obtain the value in [RAM SSO](https://ram.console.aliyun.com/providers) console, then find the target provider ARN in the `OIDC` tab, base64 encoding required

-**rolearn **: specify the assumed ram role ARN, base64 encoding required
+**rolearn**: specify the assumed ram role ARN, base64 encoding required
+**namespace **: specify the namespace which will install provider

 Run the command to deploy secret: